30 Days Left to Use Remaining Key Tix

-SEPTA offers a multitude of easy and convenient fare options that meet the needs of all our riders.
+SEPTA continues to offer a multitude of easy and convenient fare options that meet the needs of all our riders.

 • Contactless: Credit/debit cards, in physical form or through apps like Apple Pay, Google Pay and Samsung Pay, are accepted on all SEPTA transit at any turnstile or farebox with a simple tap on the validator.